ollienation/Blog/blogs/part1.md

 I've added some clear examples in this prompt which will hopefully help you better understand how to set up your own system prompts.
 Writing good system prompts is THE most important part of building a good chatbot.
 There are a multitude of factors that influence the output so there is no 1 size fits all super prompt.

 Next we'll add some basic memory.
-Just use the **simple memory** node.
+Just use the `simple memory` node.
 This will save the last 5 interactions and add them to the context send to the chat model.
 This type of memory is NOT scalable since your token usage will blow through the roof if you up the limit, but for now it's ok.

 And that's it!
 With just these 2 steps we've created a basic chatbot that can respond to our questions.
 You can test it by opening the chat panel in the bottom of your screen and typing a message.

 In the middle of the chat window we will see the flow that the workflow uses.
-In this case it'll our message to the agent, the agent will add the message to it's memory, process the message, add the response to the memory and then send it back to us, the user!
+In this case it'll send our message to the agent, the agent will add the message to it's memory, process the message, add the response to the memory and then send it back to us, the user!

 Congratulations to us!
 We've just built our very own n8n server and chatbot! 🎉 If you liked this blog post, please let me know in the comments or on my social media.
 If you have any questions or suggestions for future posts, feel free to reach out as well.
 If you're super rich and/or a real G, consider supporting me on [kofi](https://ko-fi.com/oliverit)

 **Shoutout to all the amazing companies that make their software available for **FREE** for personal use.
-I am a great supporter of open source software and I think it's great that companies like n8n, docker, NGINX, OpenAI, Let's Encrypt and AWS provide free services for personal use.
+I am a great supporter of open source software and I think it's great that companies like n8n, docker, NGINX, Let's Encrypt and AWS provide free services for personal use.
 This allows us to experiment and learn without having to pay for expensive software or services.**